MeasVuthy168/Loan-Calculator/README.md

-# Loan Calculator
+# Loan Calculator (ACLEDA Bank Style)

-This is a simple loan calculator that calculates monthly payments, total payments, and total interest based on user input.
+This is a loan calculator that calculates loan amount, periodic repayments, and term dynamically.

 ## Features
-- Enter loan amount, interest rate, and loan term.
+- Enter loan amount, periodic repayments, term, and interest rate.
-- Get instant calculations.
+- Select repayment period (Monthly, Quarterly, Annually).
-- Simple and mobile-friendly design.
+- Choose between "Linear" and "Annuity" payment methods.
+- Automatic calculations based on missing values.
+- Displays total interest paid.

 ## How to Use
 1. Open `index.html` in a browser.
-2. Enter loan details.
+2. Leave **one field empty** (Loan Amount, Repayments, or Term).
+3. Enter valid values in other fields.
-3. Click "Calculate" to see results.
+4. Click "Process" to see results.

 ## Technologies Used
 - HTML
 - CSS
-- JavaScriptLoan-Calculator
+- JavaScript